misathemeb/misathemeb/README.md

 - 🔭 I currently work in Technical Solutions at a health tech company providing technical enablement and implementation, as well as contributing to strategic product roadmaps as a SME.
-- 🌱 While I continue to refine my skills in React and Python3, I am also working through a 60hr data analysis course through General Assembly.
+- 🌱 While I continue to refine my skills in JS and Python, my current obsessions are being a 10x human, agentic AI workflows and leveraging LLMs in clinical oncology research.
 - 🤔 I’m a research scientist who learned how to code.
 - 💬 Ask me about science, music, cycling or travel!
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/melissa-bridi-ba8103122/)